kaanari-tech/fastapi-boilerplate/README.md

 befor starting you need to generate RSA key pairs, both public and private keys.
 You can use [this website](https://travistidwell.com) or any other method you prefer to generate these keys.
-Keep a note of the file paths where you save these keys on your project folder or local machine.
+Keep a note of the file paths where you save these keys on your project folder (like `private_key.pem` and `public_key.pem`) or local machine.

 - `ENV` : Running Environment